Zoomed Image

 3. Create one credential pack named Azure, populated with the tenant ID, client ID, client secret, and subscriptionid=<guid> in the Parameters field

-4. The VM integration reads all four slots; the AD integration reads the first three and ignores the Parameters field
+4. The VM import reads all four slots; the Services, Azure AD and Azure Licensing imports read the first three and ignore the Parameters field

-This avoids maintaining two sets of credentials and two client secrets on separate rotation schedules.
+This avoids maintaining several sets of credentials and several client secrets on separate rotation schedules.

 Troubleshooting Azure and Intune Permissions

-If you experience permission errors with any Microsoft integration (Azure VMs, Azure AD, or Intune), follow this diagnostic approach:
+If you experience permission errors with any Microsoft integration (Azure VMs, Azure Services, Azure AD, Azure Licensing, or Intune), follow this diagnostic approach:

 1. Open the transformation behind the integration (via Admin > Transformations) and note the API URL being called